About the Program

 The course consists of:

-The curriculum covers legal issues across the cancer / NCD continuum from prevention to treatment and supportive care, with a focus on regulating risk factors, particularly tobacco use.
-It includes sessions on
+The curriculum covers legal issues relevant to cancer / NCD prevention, with a focus on regulating risk factors, particularly tobacco use.
+It includes sessions on:

-• the ongoing trade and investment challenges to Australia's plain packaging legislation
+- the trade and investment challenges to Australia and Uruguay's tobacco packaging and labelling measures

 The Program provides ongoing networks of information-sharing and support, both between the McCabe Centre and participants and among participants.

 Participants are selected in coordination with the WHO FCTC Secretariat, WHO headquarters and regional and country offices The primary selection criterion is that participants are well-placed to benefit from the Program and apply their learning and new networks to legal and policy developments in their country and/or region.
 While primarily targeted at low- and middle-income countries, the Program is also open to participation from high-income countries.